-If you sell into the Los Angeles construction market — as a GC, a subcontractor, a building-products rep, or a developer chasing entitlements — the lead-flow problem isn't a shortage of projects.
+If you sell into the LA construction market — as a GC, a subcontractor, a building-products rep, or a developer chasing entitlements — the lead-flow problem isn't a shortage of projects.
 It's a timing and signal problem.
 The projects are right there in the public record.
-The question is whether your BD team is looking at the right ledger at the right time.
+The question is whether your team is looking at the right ledger at the right time.

-This playbook walks through where Los Angeles construction leads actually come from in 2026, how to act on them once you have them, and the four mistakes we see contractors make most.
-It's written from inside the live permit feed we operate at Tibly — every number here is pulled from the same ledger your competitors are about to be using.
+This playbook walks through where Los Angeles construction leads actually come from in 2026, how to act on them, and four common mistakes.
+It's written from inside the live permit feed we operate at Tibly.
+Specific counts and growth rates aren't quoted here on purpose — those change weekly, and we'd rather you trust the City of LA / LA County source feeds (or our live workspace) than a stylised marketing chart.

 Where contractors actually find LA construction leads

-There are five places GC and trade BD teams look for new construction leads in Los Angeles.
+There are five places GC and trade sales teams look for new construction leads in Los Angeles.
 They aren't equally good — and the order is wrong on most teams.

 1. City and county permit portals

-LADBS, LA County DPW, Long Beach DSP, and the dozen other city portals are the ground truth.
-Every permit you'd care about eventually shows up here.
-The problem is that the data is fragmented across ~25 jurisdictions in LA County alone, each with a different portal, schema, and update cadence — Beverly Hills uses Accela, Long Beach uses Tyler EnerGov, Santa Monica is on a custom platform, and so on.
+The city and county permit portals are the ground truth.
+Every permit you'd care about eventually shows up there.
+The problem is that the data is fragmented across ~25 jurisdictions in LA County alone, each with a different portal, schema, and update cadence — every one of them on its own permitting system with its own login, search, and pagination quirks.

-If you're a regional BD lead with three people, you'll burn 4-6 hours a week just hopping portals.
-The data is fine.
-The plumbing is the problem.
+If you're a regional sales lead with a small team, manually hopping portals will eat a meaningful chunk of your week.
+The data itself is fine.
+The plumbing between portals is the problem.

 2. Planning-commission agendas

 The earliest signal of any new project — months before a building permit issues — is a planning-commission agenda.
-Variance hearings, conditional-use permits, environmental review notices.
+Variance hearings, conditional-use permits, environmental review notices under CEQA.
 If you're a building-products rep or a developer chasing competitors, this is where the high-value intel lives.
 It is also the messiest data source: most agendas are PDFs uploaded the Friday before the Monday meeting.

 3. Project-intelligence platforms

 Dodge, Mercator, Construction Connect, PlanHub, BidClerk — these aggregate permits + planning data and add some workflow on top.
-They work, but most BD teams describe them the same way: "50,000 projects in a feed, no way to slice them, and the contact data is months stale."
+They work, but most sales teams describe them the same way: "tens of thousands of projects in a feed, hard to slice, and the contact data goes stale fast."

-The pattern is the data is fine; the experience of getting from "this whole feed" to "the 12 projects I'm pursuing this week" is where the friction lives.
+The pattern is that the data is fine; the experience of getting from "this whole feed" to "the projects I'm pursuing this week" is where the friction lives.

 4. Networking + referrals

 Genuine relationships still close more LA deals than any data source.
-But "networking" is a follow-on activity to a project you already know about — it doesn't generate the initial lead.
+But "networking" is most useful as a follow-on activity to a project you already know about — it does not reliably originate the initial lead.
 Pair it with a real-time feed and it compounds.

 5. Cold prospecting